swiss/publiccode-editor/src/app/data/README.md

 # Data

-## Organizations
+## Organisations

-The data in the file `organization.json` originates from the following sources:
+The data in the file `organisations.json` originates from the following sources:

 - The seven departements and the Federal Chancellery
 ```